Synnotech-AG/Synnotech.EntityFrameworkCore/README.md

 ## Sessions that use a single transaction

 If you want to insert, update or delete data, then you usually want to use a single transaction for your database commands.
-You can use the `IAsyncSession` interface for these scenarios and implement your custom session by deriving from `AsyncSession`.
+You can use the `IAsyncSession` interface for these scenarios and implement your custom session by deriving from `AsyncSession<T>`.

 The abstraction might look like this: